 Trees squirrels like the Gray, Fox and Red squirrels do not hibernate but many ground squirrels do.
 Ground squirrels are “light sleepers” and will often come out of hibernation for short periods of time.
 The Arctic Ground Squirrel is a serious sleeper that truly hibernates for up to eight months!

-How Do Tree Squirrels Survive The Winter?
+How Do Tree Squirrels Survive Cold Weather?

-Tree squirrels like the Grey, Red and Fox squirrels are warm-blooded homeotherms.
+Tree squirrels like the Flying, Grey, Red and Fox squirrels are warm-blooded homeotherms.
 Homeotherms maintain a constant body temperature throughout the seasons and do not need to hibernate.

 The primary mechanisms tree squirrels employ for winter survival include: